Global Privacy Notice

 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us at firstname.lastname@example.org.

 With limited exceptions (for instance, in relation to some of our electronic marketing), generally we do not rely on consent as the legal basis for processing your personal data.
-You have the right to withdraw consent to electronic marketing at any time by following the unsubscribe instructions in such marketing materials or by contacting us at firstname.lastname@example.org.
+When we do, you have the right to withdraw consent at any time.
 Please refer to Section 16 (Marketing and exercising your right to opt-out of marketing) for more information about how we use your personal data for marketing purposes and your rights.

 We set out below, in a table format, a description of the ways in which we use your personal data and the legal bases we rely on to do so.
-Where appropriate, we have also identified our legitimate interests in processing your personal data.
+Where appropriate (and to the extent relevant under applicable law), we have also identified our legitimate interests in processing your personal data.

 We may process your personal data for more than one legal basis depending on the specific purpose for which we are using your personal data.
 Please contact us at email@example.com if you need details about the specific legal basis we are relying on to process your personal data where more than one ground has been set out in the table below.